How do asteroids and comets differ?

-Asteroid: a rocky object in our Solar System that is smaller than a planet ... more
+Asteroid: A rocky object in our Solar System that is smaller than a planet https://en.wikipedia.org/wiki/Asteroid

 Celestial: relating to the sky or space.